Approximate Error Correction for Quantum Simulations of SU(2) Lattice Gauge Theories: Peter--Weyl decomposition and the unitary -design condition

-To evaluate when the discrete sum equals the integral exactly, we must determine the polynomial bidegree of the integrand in the matrix entries of $g$ and $\bar{g}$ separately, since the $t$-design condition~\eqref{eq:tdesign_def} imposes independent degree constraints on each.
+The key operator in the syndrome extraction is the discrete $T^{(J)}_{MN}$ defined in~\eqref{eq:T_operator}, which approximates the Haar integral~\eqref{eq:T_haar}.
+To evaluate when the discrete sum equals the integral exactly, we must determine the polynomial bidegree of the integrand in the matrix entries of $g$ and $\bar g$ separately, since the $t$-design condition imposes independent degree constraints on each.

 The factor $\overline{D^{(J)}_{MN}(g)}$ is the complex conjugate of a spin-$J$ representation matrix element.
-Since $D^{(J)}_{MN}(g) = [\pi_J(g)]_{MN}$ is a polynomial of degree $2J$ in the matrix entries of $g$ (and degree $0$ in the entries of $\bar{g}$), its complex conjugate $\overline{D^{(J)}_{MN}(g)}$ is a polynomial of degree $0$ in $g$ and degree $2J$ in $\bar{g}$.
+Since $D^{(J)}_{MN}(g) = [\pi_J(g)]_{MN}$ is a polynomial of degree $2J$ in the matrix entries of $g$ and degree $0$ in the entries of $\bar g$, its complex conjugate is a polynomial of degree $0$ in $g$ and degree $2J$ in $\bar g$.